B&NES Support Line:

 - Downloading unknown or unsolicited content, specifically via browser pop-ups

-UK Finance, a banking and finance industry collective, has launched a national campaign to combat spread of fraud with specific guidance related to COVID-19.
+UK Finance, a banking and finance industry collective, has launched a national campaign to combat the spread of fraud with specific guidance related to COVID-19.
 More information is available here.